tombauer/k4-navigation/README.md

             {% endcache %}
         {% endset %}

-Now you can use the k4-navigation twig filer.
+Now you can use the k4-navigation twig filter.
 See the examples below.

 ###Simple add class "active" to all Parent-Elements of selected item
         {{ mainnavigation | k4NavigationGetActivePath(craft.request.getUrl()) | raw }}